-1 INTRODUCTION
+1. INTRODUCTION

 Due to rising costs, the health care sector is forced to work more efficiently and to better utilize their resources.
 Therefore, LEAN principles have been introduced in health care.
-Also at the Emergency Department (ED) of the Catharina Hospital in Eindhoven (CZE) the LEAN concept has been introduced to improve operational processes (Wolleswinkel 2012).
+Also at the Emergency Department (ED) of the Catharina Hospital in Eindhoven (CZE) the LEAN concept has been introduced to improve operational processes (Wolleswinkel, 2012).
 The aim is to streamline operational processes, i.e., to eliminate unnecessary operations to achieve better performance using existing resources.

-To support decision making in process improvement programs, simulation has proved to be an effective tool (Brailsford 2007, Duguay and Chetouane 2007, Sinreich and Marmor 2005).
-A literature review on the use of simulation and modeling in the health care domain can be found in (Jun et al. 1999, Brailsford et al. 2009, Brailsford and Vissers 2011), showing evidence that simulation and modeling are growing in popularity.
-This approach is also followed for the CZE: we develop a simulation model for the ED, based on actual data from the electronic hospital information system (EZIS), and exploit the concept of effective process time (EPT), cf. (Hopp and Spearman 2008).
+To support decision making in process improvement programs, simulation has proved to be an effective tool (Brailsford, 2007; Duguay & Chetouane, 2007; Sinreich & Marmor, 2005).
+A literature review on the use of simulation and modeling in the health care domain can be found in (Jun, Jacobson, & Swisher, 1999; Brailsford, Harper, Patel, & Pitt, 2009; Brailsford & Vissers, 2011), showing evidence that simulation and modeling are growing in popularity.
+This approach is also followed for the CZE: we develop a simulation model for the ED, based on actual data from the electronic hospital information system (EZIS), and exploit the concept of effective process time (EPT), cf. (Hopp & Spearman, 2008).
 The basic idea is that the various details of patient treatment times are not modeled in detail, but their contribution is aggregated into an EPT distribution, the parameters of which are directly estimated from the available data.
-This concept has been developed in semi-conductor manufacturing (Etman et al. 2011).
-Its applicability in health care modeling, in particular for an MRI department, has recently been explored in (Jansen et al. 2012), and it is further investigated in the current paper.
-Typical features of the ED are that (i) patients simultaneously require multiple resources (e.g., treatment room, nurse, physician) and (ii) nurses and physicians can spread their attention over multiple patients.
-We propose a novel token system to model the above mentioned features of simultaneous resource possession and multi servicing.
-This token system, in combination with EPTs, describes the ED at an aggregate level, suitable and sufficiently flexible to support the improvement program of CZE, and it distinguishes the current model from other, typically more detailed models proposed in the literature, cf. (Duguay and Chetouane 2007) and the references therein.
+This concept has been originally developed in semi-conductor manufacturing (Jacobs, Etman, Campen, & Rooda, 2003; Etman, Veeger, Lefeber, Adan, & Rooda, 2011).
+Its applicability in health care modeling, in particular for an MRI department, has recently been explored in (Jansen, Etman, Rooda, & Adan, 2012), and it is further investigated in the current paper.
+Characteristic features of the ED are that (i) patients simultaneously require multiple resources (e.g., treatment room, nurse, and physician) and (ii) nurses and physicians can spread their attention over multiple patients.
+We propose a novel token system to model the above mentioned features of simultaneous resource possession and multi servicing, a concept which has also been instrumental in analyzing multi-server queueing systems with concurrency constraints (Berezner, Kriel, & Krzesinski, 1995; Krzesinski, 2010).
+This token system, in combination with EPTs, describes the ED at an aggregate level, which is suitable and sufficiently flexible to support the improvement program of CZE, and it distinguishes the current model from other, typically more detailed models proposed in the literature, cf. (Duguay & Chetouane, 2007) and the references therein.